TusharManral/Atliq-360-business-Intelligence-Dashboard/README.md

-# Atliq-360-business-Intelligence-Dashboard
+# AtliQ-360 Business Intelligence Dashboard

-Overview
+# Overview

-AtliQ Hardware, a rapidly expanding consumer electronics company operating across multiple countries, has been facing challenges due to its reliance on Excel for data analytics.
-This outdated approach made it difficult to derive meaningful insights, leading to inefficiencies and missed opportunities.
-To address this issue, senior executives initiated a Data Analytics Transformation by investing in Power BI, aiming to drive smarter decision-making and fuel business growth.
+AtliQ Hardware, a rapidly expanding consumer electronics company operating across multiple countries, faced significant challenges due to its reliance on Excel for data analytics.
+This outdated approach limited the ability to derive meaningful insights, leading to inefficiencies and missed opportunities.

-To explore the live dashboard, http://bit.ly/3XoOTV1.
+To overcome this, senior executives initiated a Data Analytics Transformation by investing in Power BI, enabling data-driven decision-making and fueling business growth.

+Explore the Live Dashboard Here:

 **Power BI Dashboard Insights**

-The Power BI dashboard provides a comprehensive view of various business aspects, offering key insights across multiple domains:
+The Atliq-360 Dashboard provides a holistic view of business operations, delivering key insights across multiple domains:

 🔹 Finance View
 Profit & Loss (P&L) Analysis – Visual breakdown of revenues, costs, and net profits.